zediogoviana/soccer-simulation-engine/README.md

 > java Engine ../resources/netherlands.csv ../resources/england.csv 50
 ```

-The output is a set of 10 games with final result and number of players sent off in that game.
+The output shows the main events of the game and at the end prints the final result and total of red cards for each team.

 ## Future work